19 Brain Teasers That Will Leave You Stumped

 What is special about these words: job, polish, herb?

 Answer: They are pronounced differently when the first letter is capitalized.
-These are the hardest words to pronounce in the English language.
+These are the most famous riddles in history.

 Forrest left home running.
 He ran a ways and then turned left, ran the same distance and turned left again, ran the same distance and turned left again.
 When he got home, there were two masked men.
 Who were they?